-Sarah has a degree in International Affairs from Northeastern University.
-While in college, she studied abroad in Greece, Ireland and South Africa and worked for the NATO Defense College in Rome, Italy.
-After graduating, Sarah worked for N.U.in, a study abroad program through Northeastern University, guiding students’ travel experiences in Thessaloniki, Greece, and Montreal, Canada.
-Sarah decided to return to the Finger Lakes and started working for the Einhorn Center for Community Engagement at Cornell University.
-She enjoyed helping the university work more closely with local communities and reaped the benefit of being able to take classes in areas she was passionate about, such as global development and sustainability.
+Sarah holds a degree in International Affairs from Northeastern University.
+During college, she studied abroad in Greece, Ireland and South Africa and worked for the NATO Defense College in Rome.
+After graduating, Sarah worked for a study-abroad program through Northeastern, guiding students’ travel experiences in Thessaloniki, Greece, and Montreal, Canada.
+She later returned to the Finger Lakes to work for the Einhorn Center for Community Engagement at Cornell University.
+She enjoyed helping the university work more closely with local communities and reaped the benefit of taking classes in subjects she was passionate about, such as global development and sustainability.
 She always wanted to make the leap to sustainable travel and conservation, and when she saw an opening at Nat Hab, she knew it was the perfect opportunity.

-Some of Sarah’s favorite adventures have been kayaking in Matka Canyon in Macedonia, sunrise climbs up Lion’s Head in Cape Town, swimming with great white sharks off the South African coast, summiting Mount Olympus in Greece and helping baby sloths learn how to climb at a Costa Rican wildlife sanctuary.
-In her free time, she enjoys skiing in any form, including downhill, cross country and water skiing, as well as hiking and ice skating.
+Some of Sarah’s favorite adventures are kayaking in Matka Canyon in Macedonia, sunrise climbs up Lion’s Head in Cape Town, swimming with great white sharks off the South African coast, summiting Mount Olympus in Greece, and helping baby sloths learn how to climb at a Costa Rican wildlife sanctuary.
+In her free time, she enjoys skiing in any form, including downhill, cross-country and water skiing, as well as hiking and ice skating.
 She also enjoys volunteering her time for a local conservation organization, Seneca Lake Pure Waters Association.